 How to Use B2B Surveys and B2B Panels for Competitive Feature Benchmarks

-In addition to this, however, you want qualitative data — how happy are customers with certain features?
+In addition to this, however, you want qualitative data.
+For instance, this could include questions like: how happy are customers with certain features?
 Which features are easiest to sell?
 Which features are customers most unhappy with?
 To get answers to the qualitative and quantitative questions that companies have for feature benchmarking, you need to speak with stakeholders in key categories.
 Here’s what these stakeholders would look like for each element of a competitive benchmark:

 - High-level market scan: former heads of marketing and/or sales at the market leader company.
 These people know the market leader’s products, the competitors, the distributors, and the available features on the industry landscape inside-out.

 - Precise feature analysis on a specific brand: Former heads of product at the competitors or a distributor who distributes the features for the feature benchmark

 - Precise feature comparison: large survey of customers for a “voice of customer report” on sentiment of various features.